The Neighbors (2015 TV series): Cast

 Wiseau plays dual roles: Charlie, the main protagonist of the series, and (with a blonde wig) Ricky Rick, a petty criminal who serves as the series' primary antagonist.
-Of playing both role, Wiseau said "I want to show people that I have range."
+Of playing both roles, Wiseau said "I want to show people that I have range."

 Robert Axelrod is depicted on the poster for the show, and credited on IMDb as "Prince George", a character who is discussed but does not appear in the six released episodes.
 Axelrod was a frequent collaborator of Tim's and Eric's.

 Episodes

 Wiseau claimed shortly after the debut of the pilot episode that he had currently shot "potentially three, five" episodes.
 A press release claimed that Wiseau planned to write and direct "at least 20" episodes.
 In a January 2015 interview, Wiseau stated that only the pilot episode had been filmed, but that he was determined to film a second episode, and had scripts for ten.
 Two months later, the pilot and three additional episodes were released on Hulu.
 In an April 2015 interview, Wiseau stated that four more episodes would come to Hulu in the summer of 2015.
 On May 26, 2015, episodes five and six were released on Hulu.
 Wiseau had said that he had either an eight- or twelve-episode contract with Hulu.